Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Flight Hours: | 35 min |

-Starting off today, we will take a scenic flight to Tumlingtar, enjoying breathtaking views of the Himalayas.
-The flight is about 30 minutes long and offers you the scenic beauty of the Himalayas.
-After landing there, we will drive towards Num Valley for about 3 hours.
+Today is the official beginning of your Makalu Base Camp trekking expedition.
+After breakfast in Kathmandu, we will take a scenic flight to Tumlingtar.
+The flight is about 30 minutes long and offers a scenic view of the Himalayas and landscapes.
+After landing in Tumlingtar, we will take a local jeep to Num.
+The drive takes 3 hours.
 The road is narrow, paved, and bumpy.
 Num is a small settlement perched on a ridge with stunning views of deep valleys and surrounding hills.
-We will spend the night at a tea house, preparing for our trek.
+We will spend the night at a tea house at Num, preparing for our next day trek.

 Itinerary Fact | Details |